picojs/picounit/README.md

 Features:
 --------

+- Written in pure ANSI C
 - Only two files (header/source) for easy integration into any build system
 - Tiny memory and code footprint
+- Simple and minimalistic API
 - All unit tests are run during execution and failures indicated
+- Test setup and teardown function support
 - Ability to group tests into test suites
 - Ability to print test statistics
-- Test setup and teardown function support
-- Simple and minimalistic API
+- Color coded output

 API:
 --------

 #### PICO_ASSERT(expr)

-Asserts that the given expression evaluates to `true`.
-If the expression evalutes to `false,` execution of the current test aborts and an error message is displayed.
+Asserts that the given expression evaluates to `true` (non-zero).
+If the expression evalutes to `false` (zero), execution of the current test aborts and an error message is displayed.

 - expr - The expression to evaluate